-The regions with the largest change in the total weekly hours worked were the East Midlands and the South West, which both increased by 3.2%.
-Wales was the only region that decreased; by 0.1%.
+For men the region with the highest average hours worked was in Northern Ireland, at 39.1 hours and for women it was in London, at 28.6 hours.
+The largest difference in average hours worked between men and women was in Northern Ireland, where men worked on average 12.4 more hours a week than women.
+The largest change compared to the same period last year (April 2013 to March 2014), was seen for women in Northern Ireland, where the average hours worked decreased by 3.5%; a decrease from 27.2 hours to 26.7 hours per week.
 The region with the largest difference in total hours worked between men and women was in London, where men worked a total of 32.0 million more hours than women.
-The regions with the smallest difference were in the North East and Northern Ireland, where men worked only 7.0 million more hours than women.
+The regions with the smallest difference were the North East and Northern Ireland, where men worked only 7.0 million more hours than women.